mvolkmann/blog/src/prolog.md

 The Prolog unification process relies on the properties of {% aTargetBlank "https://en.wikipedia.org/wiki/Horn_clause", "Horn clauses" %}.

+## Learning Curve

+The primary concepts in Prolog such as facts, rules, and queries are easy to understand after seeing a few basic examples.

+However, Prolog supports a large number of operators and built-in predicates can take considerable time to learn and master.

 ## Resources

 - {% aTargetBlank "http://www.gprolog.org", "GNU Prolog" %}